-Fairytales have traditionally been used to encourage imagination in both children and adults, because it leads to greater creativity and wisdom.
-Stimulating this important part of children’s upbringing can be favourable to their future, by helping them to cope with the increasingly performance-based, competitive culture that requires them to accomplish more tasks in much less time.
-Fantasy and perceptibility are key skills needed to support the dramatic shift towards AI-robotics.
+Fairytales have traditionally been used to encourage imagination and wisdom in both children and adults.
+Stimulating this important part of children’s upbringing is so beneficial to their consciousness and future, by helping them to cope with an increasingly performance-based, competitive culture that requires them to accomplish more tasks in much less time.
+Fantasy and perceptibility are key skills needed to support strategies, towards a foreboding shift of an exponentially growing AI-robotics work and life culture.

 2021 Centro Português de Fotografia CPF, Porto, Portugal.
 Supraworld exhibition postponed due Covid restrictions.